LaravelDaily/Laravel-Reservations-Course/course/01 - Breeze, Companies CRUD.md

 }
 ```

-And the view file to show all the companies.
+And here's the Blade View file to show all the companies.

 **resources/views/companies/index.blade.php**:
 ```blade